canvion/Java-Initial-Project/README.md

 🛠 Requirements

 Java 8 or higher
-Java-compatible IDE or compiler (Eclipse, IntelliJ, VSCode, or terminal) ✅ How to Run
+Java-compatible IDE or compiler (e.g., Eclipse, IntelliJ IDEA, VSCode, or terminal)

+✅ How to Run

+Clone or download this repository.
+Open the project in your preferred IDE or terminal.
-Compile and run the Main.java file.
-The console menu will guide you through the available options.
+Compile and run Main.java.
+Use the console menu to interact with the system.